otrack/cloud-computing-infrastructures/kvstore/README.md

 An instance of`StoreImpl<K,V>` class has a `name`.
 When a client wants to create a KVS, it creates a `StoreManager` and call the `newStore(String name)` method.
 A call to this method first invokes the constructor of the `StoreImpl` class with a provided name (or `StoreManager.DEFAULT_STORE`, if no name is given).
-Then, the store is initialized using the `init()` method and the object is returned to the caller.
+Then, the store is initialized using the `open()` method and the object is returned to the caller.

 The class `StoreTest` under the test directory contains two examples of how to use the KVS store.
 The first (JUnit) test `baseOperations` creates a store, then `put` the value `1` under key `42` in the KVS.